 Can anybody file an ethics complaint?

-A certified professional should promptly alert colleagues informally to potentially unethical behavior, and report violations of professional conduct when the certified professional has violated ethical standards, and failed to take corrective action after the informal intervention.
+A certified professional should promptly alert colleagues informally to potentially unethical behavior, and report violations of professional conduct when the certified professional has violated ethical standards and failed to take corrective action after the informal intervention.
 A certified professional is required under the code of ethics to report any uncorrected violation of the Code of Ethical Conduct within 90 days of the alleged violation.
 Individuals certified by DCB are required to cooperate fully and in a timely fashion with the ethics process.
 Failure to cooperate may constitute a violation of the ethics code and failure to report a violation may be grounds for disciplinary action.

 When an ethics complaint is filed with DCB, the Executive Director will determine if there appears to be a violation of one or more of the rules within the Code of Ethical Conduct.
 If yes, he/she will begin an investigation process.
 Once the investigation process is completed, the findings will be thoroughly reviewed by members of the DCB Ethics Committee.
 The members of this committee will either agree with the findings and determine any disciplinary action, request additional facts surrounding the complaint, move to hold an ethics hearing, or dismiss the complaint for lack of substantial findings.
-The final decision rests with the members of the Ethics Committee.
+The final decision rests with the members of the DCB Ethics Committee.

 I want to make sure the person that I'm filing a complaint against gets fired from his/her job.
 Can DCB make this happen?

 Specifically, no. Understand that the role of the Ethics Committee is to investigate and sanction those who breach the DCB code of conduct.
 Certification is a voluntary process.
 Therefore, the scope of a sanction is limited to the ability to hold certification.
 If the Ethics Committee has determined that a respondent has violated a code, sanctions may include: 1) Written Caution, which is a formal, private, non-publicized letter of warning that cautions against certain conduct or behavior.
 2) Public Reprimand, which is a formal, written and published reproof or warning to a respondent.
 3) Suspension, which results in the temporary forfeit of DCB certification for a period of time (determined by the Ethics Committee).
 4) Revocation, which results in the complete and permanent forfeit of DCB certification.
-If a respondent were to have a sanction imposed, it may impact the current position of employment.
+If a respondent were to have a sanction imposed, it may impact their current employment.
 Also, the complaint may also be filed with other entities, which may have more of an impact on employment or vocation.

-I recently filed an ethics complaint against a certified addiction professional but now I've changed my mind.
+I recently filed an ethics complaint against a certified professional but now I've changed my mind.
 Can I withdraw the complaint?

 You may contact DCB and make such a request.
 However, this request may be denied if the complaint is of a significant nature.
-DCB would be obligated to pursue an investigation as the code of conduct exits, in part, to protect consumers.
+DCB would be obligated to pursue an investigation as the code of conduct exits, in large part, to protect consumers.